masonfmatthews/rails_assignments/assignments/delayed_mailer/README.md

 ## Deliverables

 * **An estimate.**  After you read through this assignment (but before you start coding), write down a number of hours that you expect each part to take (1-3).
 Record your hours as you go.
-* **A repository.** You will be working from an existing application.
-Your instructor will provide that link.
+* **A repository.** You will be working from your existing application.
-* **A README.** The README should include data on all of the metrics requested below.
-* **A test suite.** Build your application using TDD.
+* **A test suite.** Extend your application using TDD.
+This was not needed last night, as you were only changing existing code.
 Your test suite must include unit tests, controller tests, and at least two integration tests.
-* **A working app on Heroku.**
 * **A reflection on your estimate.**

 ## Normal Mode